xanderhi/wally-patch/README.md

 In your project folder, make a new folder called scripts.
 Inside that folder create another folder called whatever you'd like.
 Drag the files from this repo into there.

-Everytime you add a package, run refresh.bat and use "reload developer window" in VSC.
+Everytime you add a package, run refresh.bat and use "reload developer window" in visual studio code.

 This also renames the _index folder inside Packages to index, due to some issue occurring with darklua.